rOpenGov/iotables/README.md

 ## Installation

-You can install iotools from CRAN or the latest development version with
+You can install iotables from CRAN or the latest development version with github:
-github:

 ``` r
 # From CRAN: